muziejus/javascripting-english-major/7-errors.md

 // oops. let's pop() Splinter off before reversing… turtlesWithoutSplinter = turtlesWithSplinter.pop();
 console.log(turtlesWithoutSplinter);
+//--> Splinter
 //reversedTurtlesWithoutSplinter = turtlesWithSplinter.pop().reverse();
 //$("#response").html(reversedTurtlesWithoutSplinter);
 ```

-Save, reload, and the console now reads `"Splinter"`.
+Save, reload, and the console now reads `Splinter`.
 At least it’s not
 causing errors.

 But this shows us why we had the error. `turtlesWithoutSplinter` does *not*